amoseman1/readMegenerator/Develop/README.md

   ## Contributing

+  asf

   ## Tests

-  zdfcz
+  as

   ## Questions

-  If you have any questions about this repo, open an issue or contact me directly at **asfcz**. </br>
+  If you have any questions about this repo, open an issue or contact me directly at **afgadf**. </br>
-  You can find more of my work at Github: [czfs](https://github.com/czfs/)
+  You can find more of my work at Github: [asdf](https://github.com/asdf/)

   [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)